HarvardOpenData/harvardcrime/README.md

 Be sure to change the Jupyter Kernel to your new `crime` one.
 Go to Kernel > Change kernel > crime from the notebook page.

+## Usage

+Did you add any packages with pip?
+Be sure to run `pip freeze > requirements.txt` every time so others can get them installed too.

 To quit the virtual env, use `deactivate`.

 Need help?
 See: